 I couldn’t understand what I was being told.
 All my life I had thought of wool as something to keep you warm.
 I had wool sweaters, and even a nice pair of Cashmere wool socks, but to wear wool to hike in?

 Merino is crazy.
 I tell people it’s nature’s premium performance textile, and definitely the best hiking sock for hot weather.
 Before I list The Best, just know there are plenty great socks on the market, and I have multiple honorable mentions that are all on the similar pathway, and a couple non-merino.

 But here are the BEST SOCKS FOR HIKING:

 That’s them.
 Only one brand.
 Darn Tough Hiking Socks are. that. good.

-I’m not even going to try and do a top five list because from the first time I tried these on nothing compares to these socks.
+I’m not even going to try and do a top-five list because from the first time I tried these on nothing compares to these socks.

 So let’s get one thing out of the way. $20 for ONE PAIR of socks may seem like a lot, but I’ve paid over $20 for a bottle of wine that was consumed by just me, and I don’t even remember what kind it was.
-These socks have a lifetime guarantee, and you might not even need to use it.
+These socks have a lifetime guarantee, and you might not even need to use them.